Sailing on the Old Time Schooner

 Memory of Bye-gone Days

 She rolls on the swell, plowing through the waves as playful as a whale.
 The Friendship Rose, a classic wooden schooner, is one with the sea, a purposed part of it, a memory of bye-gone days, of working sailing ships and men.
 A part of the landscape, she blends with the sea and sky, sometimes silver under a cloud, or shinning like a diamond in the sun.
+She was built for trade, but her sleek design and power sailes made her fast and agile.
+As a pirate ship, she plundered bigger gallions and ran off to shelter in shallow cays where bigger ships with massive keels could not enter.

 In the Distance Mustique, Canouan, Myreau, Union Island, Tobago Cays